jpgimenez/craftbeerpiLCD/README.md

 **LCD_Adress:**
 This is the adress of the LCD modul.
 You can detect it by using the following command in the commandbox of the Raspi:
---sudo i2cdetect -y 1
+- sudo i2cdetect -y 1
 or
---sudo i2cdetect -y 0.
+- sudo i2cdetect -y 0.
 Default is 0x27.